emu-wg/eaptls-longcert/README.md

-# Handling Large Certificates and Long Certificate Chains in EAP-TLS
+# Handling Large Certificates and Long Certificate Chains in TLS-based EAP Methods

 This is the working area for the individual Internet-Draft, "Handling Large Certificates and Long Certificate Chains in EAP-TLS".